 If you want to prevent more blockages from causing your coffee maker to not pump water, then do the following:

 Some areas have a hard water supply, which means that there are a lot of dissolved minerals in the water.
-These minerals will harden and form blockages in the pipe when left alone.
+Others may also take to using mineral water (or spring water if you prefer) when in a pinch.
+However, these minerals will harden and form blockages in the pipe when left alone.
+It is best to not use this type of water in the first place.
 Use distilled or filtered water instead.

 If your coffee maker is not pumping water as it should, don’t throw it away yet!
 This problem can be fixed and prevented by frequently descaling your unit.
 If it is an issue with the heating plate though, you should have it checked out by a technician to fix it.